dylan-lang/skip-list/Readme.txt

 Some test functions show that Pugh is right.
 There is very little difference in the timing for p=1/2 and p=1/4, even 1/5 is fine.
-The lower the probability, the less space you need, e.g., p=1/2 in theory uses twice as much pointers as p=1/4.
+The lower the probability, the less space you need, e.g., p=1/2 in theory uses twice as many pointers as p=1/4.
 E.g., with p=1/4 and 10000 elements you need about 24 key comparisons to look up one value.
 The measures are about the same for p=1/2, but the maximum level used
 - and therefore the number of pointers - is about two times higher.
 A totally